diwako/a3AceRagdoll/README.md

 ## Installation and configuration:
 Mount this mod and configure it in Eden editor.
-Any configuration will be done within Eden editor and in `Settings -> Addon Options -> Punish unknown weapon`
+Any configuration will be done within Eden editor and in `Settings -> Addon Options -> Diwako's ACE Ragdoll`

 ## Troubleshooting
 In any event, that something goes wrong, you can disable ragdolling by setting the variable `diwako_ragdoll_ragdolling` to `false` on all machines.\